 The scheduling problem typically assumes that the paths of the packets are given as part of the input.
 The goal is then to schedule the packets along their paths in such a way that they all reach their destinations in a short time.
-Much recent work has focused on the Adversarial Queueing Model, e.g. [7, 2, 8].
+Much recent work has focused on the Adversarial Queuing Model, for example, Borodin et al. [2001], Andrews et al. [2001], and Gamarnik [1998].
 We follow their convention and assume that all packets are unit size and each link processes one packet per time step.
-In this Adversarial Queueing Model, the adversary chooses the injection time, source, destination, and route for each packet injected.
-A sequence of injections is called (w, r)-admissible for a window size w and injection rate r < 1, if in any time interval of $T \ge w$ the total number of packets injected into the network whose paths pass through any link e is at most Tr.
+In this Adversarial Queuing Model, the adversary chooses the injection time, source, destination, and route for each packet injected.
+A sequence of injections is called (w, r)-admissible for a window size w and injection rate r < 1, if in any time interval of length w the total number of packets injected into the network whose paths pass through any link e is at most wr.
 These paths are also called (w, r)-admissible.
 Previous work has examined the performance of a number of simple scheduling protocols in this model.
-A packet scheduling protocol is said to be universally stable if it guarantees bounded buffer sizes and packet transmission delays for any (w, r)-admissible injections.
-In [2] it was proved that several natural protocols (Longest-In-System, Shortest-In-System, Furthest-To-Go) are universally stable, whereas several others (First-In-First-Out, Last-In-First-Out, Nearest-To-Go) are not.
+A packet-scheduling protocol is said to be universally stable if it guarantees bounded buffer sizes and packet transmission delays for any (w, r)-admissible injections.
+In Andrews et al. [2001], it was proved that several natural protocols (Longest-In-System, Shortest-In-System, Furthest-To-Go) are universally stable, whereas several others (First-In-First-Out, Last-In-First-Out, Nearest-To-Go) are not.

-In this paper we study both routing and scheduling.
+In this article, we study both routing and scheduling.
 The adversary no longer specifies the route of each packet; it merely specifies the source and destination.
 However, we are guaranteed that (w, r)-admissible paths for the injections do exist.
-The problem is now two-fold.
+The problem is now twofold.
 We first need to find some (W, R)-admissible paths, possibly for a different window size W and a different R < 1.
-These admissible paths combined with a universally stable scheduling scheme, such as the ones in [2] or the one presented in Section 3 of this paper, result in a universally stable protocol for
+These admissible paths combined with a universally stable scheduling scheme, such as the ones in Andrews et al. [2001] or the one presented in Section 3 of this article, result in a universally stable protocol for routing and scheduling.